-The Policy is operative from 1 September, 2004 to 31 March 2009.
+The Policy is operative from 1 September, 2004-31 March 2009.
 As part of this policy, India has already removed all the quantitative restrictions on imports being earlier maintained on account of balance of payment reasons.
 Apart from this, India has also reviewed the position of quantitative restrictions on Non-BOP items.

-The restricted category of imports consists of:- (i) prohibited items, import of which are normally not allowed and (ii) restricted items, imports of which are allowed against a licence or in accordance with a public notice which indicates the conditions under which the items can be imported.
+The restricted category of imports consists of (i) prohibited items, import of which is not allowed under any circumstances and (ii) restricted items, imports of which are allowed against a licence or in accordance with a public notice which indicates the conditions under which the item can be imported.